Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 Lastly, we consider the complementarity and compatibility structure of the tripartite correlations.

-\begin{lem} $Q_{ijk}$ and $Q_{lmn}$ are compatible if $\{i,j,k\}$ and $\{l,m,n\}$ overlap in one or three indices and complementary if $\{i,j,k\}$ and $\{l,m,n\}$ overlap in zero or two indices.
-That is, graphically, $Q_{ijk}$ and $Q_{lmn}$ are compatible if their corresponding triangles intersect in one vertex (or coincide) and complementary if the triangles share an edge or do not intersect. \end{lem}
+\begin{lem} $Q_{ijk}$ and $Q_{lmn}$ are maximally compatible if $\{i,j,k\}$ and $\{l,m,n\}$ overlap in one or three indices and maximally complementary if $\{i,j,k\}$ and $\{l,m,n\}$ overlap in zero or two indices.
+That is, graphically, $Q_{ijk}$ and $Q_{lmn}$ are maximally compatible if their corresponding triangles intersect in one vertex (or coincide) and maximally complementary if the triangles share an edge or do not intersect. \end{lem}